Powerlearnproject/se-assignment-day-2-git-and-github-murimicj/README.md

 1.Create a new repository- log in to github via github.com.
 Check for the + icon on the top right then click new repository.
 2. Choose a brief name for your repository the name you write should give back available in order for you to use it .
 3.Give a brief about your repository -short note on what it is about.
+4.Choose the type of repository whether public or private.
+5.Choose the type of license e.g MIT license.
+6.Initialize repository click the create repository button.

+Important decisions include:
+1.Repository name
+2.Type of repository
+3.Type of license to be used .
 4.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?